dimikave/Coding-Assignment/README.md

-# Real-time Data Processing API Simulation
+# Real-time Data Processing Pipeline
 ## Overview
 The project is designed to mimic the dataset received from hardware in the field, and it includes the following tasks: